laminba2003/blog/content/post/groovify-your-servlets-part-1.md

 {{< / highlight >}}

-The @WebServlet annotation, which is used to define a Servlet component in a web application, will be reduced to our own @Servlet annotation with the same attributes.
-In the same spirit, and as read above, the name of the HTTP request method handlers (doGet, doPost, doPut, and so on) will be shortened and they will take no arguments since the request and the response are now implicit variables.
+The _@WebServlet_ annotation, which is used to define a Servlet component in a web application, will be reduced to our own _@Servlet_ annotation with the same attributes.
+In the same spirit, and as read above, the name of the HTTP request method handlers (_doGet_, _doPost_, _doPut_, and so on) will be shortened and they will take no arguments since the request and the response are now implicit variables.

 ### New Servlet Signature